 What is page status?

-Page status is a shorthand way to refer to the HTTP status code a web server returns when a browser attempt to load a web page.
+Page status is a shorthand term for the HTTP status code a web server returns when a browser attempts to load a webpage.

 What do all those numbers mean?